BCIT-MakePlus/pyscan/README.md

 ```

 ## Run the PyScan virtual environment
-A virtual environment is provided if the dependencies are not installed.
-This will allow you to use all of the
+A virtual environment is provided if the dependencies are not installed, allowing you to use all of the
 libraries needed without having to install it on your computer.
 Keep the environment
-active as long as you are running the application.
+active when running the application.
 ### Windows:

 Run the following line in Command Prompt: